-BI-RADS mammogram classifications are not intended as diagnostic tools, but only a means of standardizing communications and helping to identify situations where follow-up is required, and the most appropriate type of follow-up.
-The fastest and most economical way to arrive at a positive or confirmed diagnosis of breast cancer is by core-biopsy.
+BI-RADS mammogram classifications are not intended as a diagnostic tool, but only as a means of standardizing communications and helping to identify situations where follow-up is required, and the most appropriate type of follow-up.
+The fastest and most economical way to arrive at a positive or confirmed diagnosis of breast cancer is by core needle biopsy.

 - A bi-rads category 2 means the radiologist saw something that is not cancer.
 Something benign like a cyst.

 - When to use bi rads?
 Only at the moment when a radiologist is finishing a report and needs to assign the findings into a category.